 “In this year King Harold came from York to Westminster at the Easter…then on April 16.
 Then throughout all England, a sign such as men never saw before was seen in the heavens.
 Some men declared that it was the star comet, which some men called the ‘haired’ star; and it appeared first on the eve on the Great Litany, 24 April, and shone thus all the week…” The Worcester Chronicle

-During Harold’s sojourn to Normandy, William let the world and his wife know, that here was England’s premier earl, come to confirm upon him the heirdom of England, sent by his most beloved cousin, Edward of England.
-Most likely William had been letting all the courts of Europe know about his Cousin Edward’s offer to him since it was first made in 1051, long before Harold allegedly came to renew the offer in 1064.
+William must have been overwhelmed with joy when he got word that Harold had been taken captive on his way to visit him.
+Once the English earl was in his clutches, the duke let the world and his wife know, that here was England’s premier earl, sent by his most beloved cousin, King Edward, to confirm upon him the heirdom of his kingdom.
+Most likely William had been letting all the courts of Europe know about his cousin Edward’s offer to him since it was first made in 1051, long before Harold allegedly came to renew the offer in 1064.
 Almost eighteen months before the Haired Star appeared in the sky, William had been assured of it in his mind, that England had not forgotten him, and he could claim, with total confidence, that he was going to be king of England, one day soon.

 No wonder William went into a black dog the day he found out what had happened with his crown.
-Sneaky Harold had gone and shown his true colours and swiped it, that very thing that he coveted most in the world; a kingdom!
-He’d thought of Harold as his friend; the earl had been a drinking companion, his comrade in arms – and had made a promise, on holy relics, of all things, to support his claim.
+Sneaky Harold had shown his true colours and swiped it and was walking about with it on his unfaithful English head.
+That very thing that William coveted most in the world, a kingdom, was now in the hands of the man who had sworn an oath to him – on holy relics – to be his vassal and support his claim!
+He’d thought of Harold as his friend; the earl had been a drinking companion, his comrade in arms.
 William was stunned.
 That Harold had dared to go against him and betray him, was one thing – but to steal his crown – that was utterly unforgivable.
 Unforgivable!!!

 But aside the personal affront he felt at Harold’s actions, William was also embarrassed.
 He was looking like a fool; and those who looked down on him for being bastard born, thought he had been well and truly put in his place.
 So William had to think very carefully about his next move.
-His immediate plea to the English court that Harold should fulfill his promise to him, was, as one could imagine, rejected by Harold, who claimed that he had been chosen by the Witan and anointed before God.
+His immediate plea to the English court that Harold should fulfill his promise to him, was, as one could imagine, rejected by Harold, who claimed that he had been chosen by the Witan and anointed before God – and indeed that was how things were done in England at that time.
+A strange concept for the French to comprehend, where the rule of primogeniture was usually the way they did it.

-William knew that there was no point in arguing.
+William, however came to the realisation that there was no point in arguing.
 He must set himself to action.
 He called a meeting of his magnates on February 2nd and between himself and his inner circle of closest advisers, he convinced them that a conquest of England was possible.
-William would wrest the crown from the usurper’s oath-breaking, deceitful head, with force if that was the way of it.
+William would wrest the crown from the usurper’s oath-breaking, deceitful head with force if that was the way of it.
 In March of 1066, the Duke of Normandy began his preparations to build boats that would take himself and his army overseas to England to claim the crown that he felt was rightfully his.

-Poor Harold was about to be beset on all sides.
+So Harold was beset on all sides.
 He must have regretted making that trip to Normandy.
 All throughout his life, he had hardly put a foot wrong.
-Competent, charming, likeable, all shiny and golden Harold, had taken the wrong turn.
-His downfall started when he’d climbed into that boat in Bosham and made his way to Normandy.
+Competent, charming, likeable, shiny and golden Harold had taken the wrong turn.
+His downfall started when he’d climbed into that boat in Bosham and made his way to Normandy – ok so he ended up in Ponthieu, but his destination had been Normandy.
 If only he had listened to his king and heeded his warning.
 According to Eadmer of Canterbury, Harold went to Normandy to negotiate the release of the hostages, Wulfnoth and Hakon, both of whom were related to the Godwinsons.
 Eadmer also informs us that Edward had cautioned against this enterprise, and advised Harold, that if he insisted on going, he would be opening up a jar of worms by doing so.
-And low and behold, that’s exactly what happened, only the worms that got out, were not the kind you’d want to put on the end of your fishing rod.
+And low and behold, that’s exactly what happened, only the worms that got out were not the kind you’d want to put on the end of your fishing rod.

 The Anglo Saxon Chronicle